jocelynbaduria/Assignment_1-part-1-assignment-1-part-2/README.md

    Result: Successfully submit the jobs with the runtime Tensorflow version 1.15.
 The current Tensorflow version 2.4 did not work.

-   See attached doucument for the complete documentation of this tutorial in the cloud.
+   See attached document for the complete documentation of this tutorial in the cloud.

    https://github.com/jocelynbaduria/Assignment_1-part-1-assignment-1-part-2/blob/main/Jocelyn_Baduria_Assignment_part2_Train%20in%20the%20Cloud.docx